 This Irish Crochet set of pages is inspired by the amazing works of Ukrainian designer Antonina Kuznetsova, regularly presented in the crochet magazine "Duplet".

-Loving to experiment and being a creative person by her nature, Antonina has created her own version of Irish crochet.
-She was looking for some designs which would look like Irish style crocheting, but at the same time would be more practical for our modern life.
+Loving to experiment and being a creative person by her nature, Antonina has created her own version of Irish style crocheting.
+She was looking for some designs which would look like traditional Irish crocheting, but at the same time would be more practical for our modern life.

 As in classical Irish lace, separate motifs are assembled into a mesh background or connected to each other with a thin thread and needle.
 This technique works equally perfect for a warm wool dress and a light summer top.
 Just use a proper proportion of crochet motifs and mesh.